If you have a question that you want to be added to the faq contact us.

 It is recommended, however, that you buy one.
 These days, you can easily find used laptops in good condition, in good prices and with guarantees.

 Focus on ergonomics and not visuals.
 You do not need an expensive laptop to write code.
-You need a average to good keyboard, a good screen and an average to above average CPU (maybe not even that).
+You need a good keyboard, a great screen and an average to above average CPU.
 Buying a used laptop is a good choice and it is highly cost effective.

 Prices and Payment